cschwem2er/mini-praw/readme.md

 In the discussion on this policy, some developers and researchers have reported concerns such as:

-- ❌ Requests taking a long time to receive a response
+- requests taking a long time to receive a response
-- ❌ Requests being denied or apparently “blackholed”
+- requests being denied or apparently “blackholed”
-- ❌ Uncertainty about which research or tooling use-cases will be approved
+- uncertainty about which research or tooling use-cases will be approved

 Because of these new restrictions, **unauthenticated access via public JSON endpoints** has become an important fallback for lightweight, ethical, read-only research tasks, especially when dealing with: